brian-knows/xenon-agents/README.md

 Please make sure to set the `query_embedding` column vector size to **1536** for OpenAI embeddings' size.

+## ⚙️ HTTP APIs

+Xenon exposes **by default** some APIs that can be used to build your own UI on top of it.

+> Please note that Xenon default UI is **coming soon**.

+These are the routes exposed by the system:
+- `/thoughts`: this route is used to retrieve the thoughts of the agents;
+- `/thoughts/:agent`: this route is used to retrieve the thoughts of a specific agent (eg. `/thoughts/observer`);
+- `/wallet`: this route is used to retrieve the wallet information.
+It returns the wallet balances, the wallet portfolio, the wallet transactions, the wallet positions and the wallet chart via Zerion.

 ## 🧑🏻‍💻 Development Guide

 **Xenon** is a complex system, and requires a little bit of setup to be able to run it.
 Let's see all the different steps.